ZhengdongWang/zhengdongwang.com/productivity.md

 > True self confidence comes from experience.
 My very race specific ice sessions supplied me with the facts of my capacity and the trust in myself.
 I wasn’t mentaly strong as a kid, I hated to compete ever since I started speed skating, I truly hated it.
 It is still a little anxiety provoking for me, I think it always will be when I test myself in an activity that I really care about.
 But today it’s a walk in the park compared to when I was a kid.
 This development was mainly acquired through continuous voluntary confrontation with the challenge (read that sentence again and emphasize voluntary).
 It was first when I understood that, or felt like, I volunteered, that I was able to compete with a free mind.

+{{ nielsen_quick }}

+> Learn what it means to work hard: this is surprisingly difficult.
+It means knowing when to push, when not.
+It means knowing how to vacation well and how to enjoy your life.
+You must not become a drudge – a surprisingly common problem among the ambitious.
+You must become alive to moments of leverage and creative opportunity and insight.
+And, of course, it also means knowing how to work incredibly hard and with great courage and determination.

 {{ lee }}

 > Before I learned the art, a punch was just a punch, and a kick, just a kick.
 After I learned the art, a punch was no longer a punch, a kick, no longer a kick.
 Now that I understand the art, a punch is just a punch and a kick is just a kick.